-2) FACILITATION OF EDUCATION
+2) Facilitation of Education 038

-Erect halls of learning throughout the country,

-Hire teachers, contribute grants to scholars,

-And promote the establishment of perpetual endowments.
+Erect halls of learning throughout the country, Hire teachers, contribute grants to scholars, And promote the establishment of perpetual endowments.
 By implementing these things, you will increase your wisdom.

-3) Promote Medicine, Science, Agriculture, Welfare, Emergency Services 039
+3) Promote Medicine, Science, Agriculture, Welfare, Emergency Services $\mathbf{039}$

-Promote understanding of medical skills and the calendar,

-In all cases work for the establishment of agriculture,

-Ease the suffering of the elderly, children, and the sick,

-And ensure that rescue services are provided throughout the country.
+Promote understanding of medical skills and the calendar, In all cases work for the establishment of agriculture, Ease the suffering of the elderly, children, and the sick, And ensure that rescue services are provided throughout the country.